-Consistent with the core values of Texas A&M University the mission of the Office of Diversity and Multicultural Services at Texas A&M at Galveston (TAMUG) is to provide programs and services that encourages members of our community to gain a deeper understanding, awareness, and appreciation for their own culture, as well as embracing the sacred dignity of all cultures from our global society.
+Consistent with the core values of Texas A&M University the mission of the Office of Student Diversity Initiatives at Texas A&M at Galveston (TAMUG) is to provide programs and services that encourages members of our community to gain a deeper understanding, awareness, and appreciation for their own culture, as well as embracing the sacred dignity of all cultures from our global society.

 Our vision is to be a model of inclusion and cultural competency that empowers holistic student development, transformational learning through inter-cultural dialogue, and collaborative networks that advocates for social justice in a diverse university community.

 We plan to fulfill our mission by offering programs and services that:

 It is our mission to serve ALL students, but recognize the need to be especially attentive to the needs of those identifying themselves as African American/Black, Asian/Asian American, Hispanic/Latino(a), LGBT, Native American/American Indian, Multi-Racial, and/or Student Veterans.